Giske Municipality: Coat of arms

 The coat of arms was granted on 14 June 1985, but it has old roots.
-It is a gold lion rampant (i.e. in walking position) guardant (i.e. facing the viewer) on a blue shield.
-The arms are based on the old seal of Erling Vidkunsson, who already used the lion on his seal in 1355.
+The official blazon is "Azure, a lion rampant guardant Or" (På blå grunn ei opprett leopardiset gull løve).
+This means the arms have a blue field (background) and the charge is a lion that is rampant (i.e. in walking position) and guardant (i.e. facing the viewer).
+The lion has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The arms are based on the old seal of Erling Vidkunsson who was using the lion on his seal in 1355.
 His family was one of the most wealthy and influential families in the county, and had their origins and estate on Giske.
+The arms were designed by Jarle Skuseth.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Giske.
+The Church of Norway has three parishes (sokn) within Giske Municipality.
 It is part of the Nordre Sunnmøre prosti (deanery) in the Diocese of Møre.